AnyaBoch/Tableau/README.md

 While analyzing Citi Bike data for July 2014 and July 2024, I uncovered some interesting insights and trends.
 But cleaning and combining such a huge data also needed some Python touch.
-Please see details in jupyter files.
+Please see details in jupyter files

 Comparing Citi Bike usage in July 2014 and July 2024, several key trends emerge: